WOSPM/checker/mdocs/WOSPM0011.md

 ## Rationale

-The repo should contain at least one issue template to help your contributors.
+The repo should contain at least one issue template to help your contributors when they are creating an issue.
+Formatting the isues will also help other people (other than you and the issue creator) to get involved in the discussion.

 See also;